What is an Eye Emergency?

-An eye injury can be very painful and require emergency medical treatment.
-Contact your eye doctor or general physician immediately if your child experiences trauma to the eye or any of the listed signs below.
+An eye infection or eye injury can be very painful and require emergency medical treatment.
+Contact your doctor immediately if you experience trauma to your eye from a foreign body or chemical substance, or if your eye is red and oozing.

 - Seeing flashes of light